 Bergman also spent two seasons playing in the Israel Premier Lacrosse League.
 He earned league MVP honors and was a two-time All-IPLL First Team selection.
 Following his playing days, Bergman served as the commissioner of the league, which featured players from seven different countries.

 After earning a Bachelor of Arts in Economics from Wesleyan University in 2017, where he was the chair of the Economics Honors Society, Coach Bergman received a Master of Arts in Public Policy in Conflict Resolution and Mediation from Tel Aviv University in 2018.
-Coach Bergman is currently finalizing his 200 hr Yoga Teacher certification through the Yoga Alliance.
+Coach Bergman is also is a certified Yoga Instructor, completing his 200 hour Yoga Teacher certification through the Yoga Alliance.

 Bergman has taken the lessons learned as an Ivy League Coach, MVP, First Team All-American, Certified International Mediator and Yoga Instructor to create Never Rattled.
 This unique motivational method helps people achieve personal, and collective success.